 - 150g spinach, cooked

 - 150g plain flour

 - To make the stuffing, combine the ricotta, mascarpone and most of the Parmesan in a food processor until puréed.
 Mix with spinach in a bowl, seasoning with salt, pepper and a little nutmeg.

 - To make the pancakes combine the flour and eggs with an electric whisk or a mixer, then add the milk and melted butter.
 Season and set aside.

 - Preheat the oven to its maximum and put your tin in to heat.
 Remove after 2 minutes and butter lightly.

 - Put a small ladle of the pancake batter in the tin and tilt to cover evenly.
 Return to the oven for 3 minutes or until set.

 - Allow to cool and then repeat this until you have one rectangular pancake per person.

 - To assemble, divide the stuffing into as many portions as you have pancakes.
-Place a portion on the stuffing in a line all the way down the pancake.
-Roll up the pancake to form a neat tube and fold in the edges.
+Spread a portion of the stuffing all over the pancake.
+Roll up the pancake to form a neat roll and fold in the ends.
 Refrigerate until you have made them all.
 (They can be assembled up to a day ahead of serving).

-- To cook and serve, preheat the oven to 180°C/350°F/Gas 4.
-Melt the butter and use a little to grease a large gratin dish.
+- To cook and serve, preheat the oven to 180°C. Melt the butter and use a little to grease a large gratin dish.